Emergency funds: How much should you save?

-“Set up an automatic, recurring contribution you’re comfortable with,” she says.
+“Set up an automatic, recurring direct deposit contribution you’re comfortable with,” she says.
 “And make additional one-time contributions whenever you can.”

 Once you get closer to a full emergency fund, she says, you can consider other savings options that might work better for you.
 She recommends looking for accounts that are easy and fast to access and where the value of your money isn’t likely to fluctuate too much.

-Here are three options for where you could put your emergency fund savings:
+Here are three options for where you could put emergency fund savings:

 A traditional savings account may be one of the first options you think of when considering where to put your emergency fund.
 If you’re using an FDIC-insured bank, your money is insured by the federal government up to allowable limits and can be withdrawn easily.
 Keep in mind that some savings accounts come with lower interest rates than other types of accounts.
 That means you might earn less on your balance.
 However, some banks offer high-yield savings accounts with higher rates.

-Similar to a high-yield savings account, a money market savings account may provide higher interest rates than a standard savings account.
-You can access your money relatively easily, and these types of accounts are typically FDIC insured.
+Similar to a high-yield savings account, a money market savings account (MMA) may provide higher interest rates than a standard savings account.
+You can access your money relatively easily, and these types of accounts are typically FDIC-insured.
 But there’s normally a minimum amount needed to open and maintain the account.
 And similar to savings accounts, money market savings accounts typically come with withdrawal rules and fees.